-Maria González de Asis heads the Science of Delivery team at the World Bank that focuses on collaboration across the international development community to forge a new frontier in development efforts worldwide around adaptive implementation.
-She is also the Co-chairman of the Global Delivery Initiative.
-She manages different work streams of the Science of Delivery team, including: operational support to task teams through, among others, the Model Engagements task force; research and analysis of delivery challenges hindering implementation; the Global Delivery Library; the “Learning from Projects” and knowledge experiments.
+Maria González de Asis is Practice Manager for Social Development, Latin America, at the World Bank.
+She previously lead the GDI team.
 She began her work at the World Bank in 1997, and her trade-mark has been leading teams across the bank to provide pioneered approaches for transparency, accountability and efficiency in service delivery.
-During her career at the world Bank she has worked in operations in different regions (Africa, Asia, Latin America) where she has concentrated on public sector reforms; managing anti-corruption programs in the field, leading judicial reform projects, and innovating in areas related to fiscal transparency, urban issues, gender, and financial management, worldwide.
-One of her major contributions in the area of governance is the design and application of governance frameworks based on a problem driven approach, leadership, coalition building, and political economy.
+During her career at the world Bank she has worked in operations in different regions, OPCS and Global Practices, where she has concentrated on public sector reforms; managing anti-corruption programs in the field, leading judicial reform projects, and innovating in areas related to fiscal transparency, urban issues, gender, disruptive technologies and financial management.
+One of her major contributions in the area of governance is the design and application of governance frameworks in sectors based on a problem driven approach, leadership, partnerships, and political economy.
 This approach has been scaled up by partners including Transparency International, Tech of Monterrey, and the Global Fund.
 Before joining the World Bank, Ms. González de Asis worked at Transparency International in Washington, Berlin and Peru; in academia at Georgetown University; and as a lawyer in Spain for the firm “Abogados Asociados," focusing on investigating irregularities in the funding of political parties.

 Role in GDI